Manish-373/Banking-System-using-JDBC-and-MySQL/README.md

-Banking System using JDBC and MySQL
+*** Banking System using JDBC and MySQL***
+---
+***1. Project Overview***

-The Banking System is a Java-based application designed to manage banking operations efficiently by connecting with a MySQL database.
-It provides functionalities to register users, create accounts, debit money, credit money, transfer money, and check balance.
-This system is console-based and demonstrates CRUD (Create, Read, Update, Delete) operations using JDBC (Java Database Connectivity).
+The Banking System is a Java-based console application designed to manage core banking operations.
+It connects to a MySQL database using JDBC (Java Database Connectivity) and provides secure and user-friendly banking functionalities.

+This system supports:

+User registration

+Login

+Account creation

+Debit & Credit transactions

+Money transfer

+Balance inquiry

+It demonstrates the practical implementation of CRUD (Create, Read, Update, Delete) operations.
+---
-Key Highlights
+***2. Key Features***

+User Registration & Login with authentication.

+Account Management – Create new bank accounts linked to email.

+Money Transactions:

+Debit money

+Credit money

+Transfer money between accounts

+Balance Inquiry with security PIN verification.

+Secure Transactions using JDBC transactions (commit/rollback).

+Auto-generated Account Numbers with custom prefix.

+Menu-driven Console Interface for ease of use.
+---
+***3. Technology Stack***

-Built using Java SE
+Programming Language: Java SE

-Database: MySQL
+Database: MySQL 8.0+

-Supports auto-generated account numbers (with prefix BMS)

-Uses both Statement and PreparedStatement for database operations

-Implements transaction management (commit and rollback) for secure operations

-User-friendly menu-driven console interface

-2. Prerequisite
-Technical Knowledge

-Java Programming (OOP concepts, Exception Handling, Loops, Conditionals)

-JDBC for database connectivity

-SQL (DDL, DML operations)

-Basic understanding of transaction management

-Software/Tools
+Connectivity: JDBC (Java Database Connectivity)

+Development Tools:

+MySQL Workbench / Command Line Client

 JDK 8 or above

-MySQL Server (8.0 recommended)

-MySQL Workbench or Command Line Client

-IDE/Text Editor (VS Code, IntelliJ IDEA, Eclipse)
+IDE: VS Code, IntelliJ IDEA, or Eclipse

-MySQL Connector/J (JDBC Driver)

-3.Uses / Applications
+---
+***4. Prerequisites***

+Before running the project, ensure you have:

+Basic knowledge of Java (OOP, Exception Handling, Loops, Conditionals)

+Understanding of JDBC for database connectivity

+Familiarity with SQL (DDL, DML) commands
+---
+***5. System Workflow***

+Register or Login using email and password.

+If you don’t have a bank account, create one.

+Once logged in:

+Debit or Credit money.

+Transfer funds between accounts.

+Check balance using security PIN.

+Logout when done.
+---
+***6. Uses / Applications***

 The Banking System can be used in:

 Banking Institutions

-To manage user accounts, deposits, withdrawals, and transfers
+Manage user accounts, deposits, withdrawals, and transfers.

-Ensures secure transactions with PIN authentication
+Ensure secure transactions with PIN authentication.

 Fintech Startups

-As a backend system for online banking applications
+As a backend system for online banking applications.

 Learning & Academic Projects

-Ideal for demonstrating transaction management (commit/rollback)
+Ideal for demonstrating transaction management (commit/rollback).

-Explains HAS-A relationship between classes (User, Accounts, AccountsManager)
+Explains HAS-A relationship between classes (User, Accounts, AccountsManager).